Parth018/CineVisionMicroserviceProject-main/README.md

 ## Usage Of Technologies In Project
-There are 5 services in this project and each service are written with N-layered architecture.
-Spring Cloud used for microservice infrastructure.
+There are 5 services in this project and each service is written with N-layered architecture.
+Spring Cloud is used for microservice infrastructure.
-Netflix Eureka Server used to create eureka server.
-This eureka server contains movie service, user service and email service eureka clients and api-gateway service.
+Netflix Eureka Server was used to create the Eureka server.
+This eureka server contains a movie service, user service and email service eureka clients, and an api-gateway service.
 In addition, Zipkin and Sleuth were used to monitor cross-service logs.
-Also, Resilience4j used as Circuit Breaker.
+Also, Resilience4j is used as a Circuit Breaker.
 <br>
 <br>
-In the Api Gateway,Spring Cloud Gateway was used for managing requests.
+In the Api Gateway, Spring Cloud Gateway was used for managing requests.
 <br>
 <br>
 In the Eureka Server, Netflix Eureka Server was used.
-And Spring Security was used to secure eureka server.
+And Spring Security was used to secure Eureka server.
 <br>
 <br>
 WebFlux was used for communication between Movie and User Services.